Canon M100 vs Sony RX100 III

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS M100 and Sony Cyber-shot DSC-RX100 III and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the M100 and the RX100 III have been discontinued, but can regularly be found used on eBay.
+Both the M100 and the RX100 III have been discontinued, but can regularly be found used on ebay.
 The RX100 III was replaced by the Sony RX100 IV, while the M100 was followed by the Canon M200.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.
+Further information on the features and operation of the M100 and RX100 III can be found, respectively, in the Canon M100 Manual (free pdf) or the online Sony RX100 III Manual.

 So how do things add up?
 Is there a clear favorite between the Canon M100 and the Sony RX100 III?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.